velev1/CSharp-Part-2/Topics/00. Course-Intro/slides/README.md

 - Doing your homework is very important!
   - Programming can only be learned through **a lot of practice**!
-- After each lecture there are a few exercises
-  - Try to solve them in class
-  - The rest are your homework
-- Homework assignments due 1 week after each lecture – no excuses for being late
+- Homework assignments due ~1 week after each lecture – no excuses for being late
   - Deadlines are final & enforced by the system
 - Submit all your homework in our **judge system**
   - [bgcoder.com](http://bgcoder.com)